sherifkandeel/akka-actors-and-tcp/Readme.md

 The application is made using Scala 2.12, using mainly akka components (akka-actors)

 ### Running the application:
-- Navigate to `.../follower-maze/FMS`
+- Navigate to the root of the project
-- Run `sbt run`
+- Run `sbt run` or `sbt reStart`.
+Or after openning sbt in the root directory, use `run` or `reStart`
-- The server starts listenning on the specified ports `9009` and `9090` for clients.
+- The server starts listenning on the specified ports `9090` and `9099` for clients.
 - After receiving and processing all the messages, the Server terminates the clients and the user actors, and is ready to accept new connections.

 ### Testing: